jamieadkins95/Yearn/README.md

 Yearning for somethng?
 Find nearby bars/restaurants/activities with Yearn.

 Yearn is a WIP app that is designed to help you find nearby places based on your context.
 For example, in the morning, Yearn may suggest breakfast places or coffee shops.
+Download the beta [here](https://play.google.com/store/apps/details?id=com.jamieadkins.yearn).

 Here are some screenshots: